-How NOT to build a curved deck. (revised 1.25.2017)
+How NOT to build a curved deck. (revised 4.22.2017)

-A perfect example of how NOT to build a curved deck.
+This is a perfect example of how NOT to build a curved deck.
 I know this is how they do it on TV, however, I visited this one when it was 5 years old, and it wiggled like a cobbled together scaffold.
-It had nice strong support posts but this deck was flimsy.
-That said, my God, what a beautiful deck it was!
-Brilliant design, just badly, badly, terribly orchestrated.
-I love the concept, I love the look, but when you see the mistakes made you just have to shake your head.
+It had nice strong looking support posts and the deck was flimsy.
+Unfortunately, by the time you fix everything that is wrong with this deck, there is nothing to save on the existing structure.

 A Curved Deck with Structural Concerns Everywhere!